mkonji008/ansible-collection/README.md

 11. **Helm Chart Repository with Ansible Automation**
     - Automates the creation of a private Helm chart repository on AWS S3 and GCP GCS.
 Hosts Helm charts for Redis, Nginx, and PostgreSQL with secure access and multi-environment support.
 Integrates with Jenkins ci/cd.
     - Common project with many examples so less focused on getting this added to the repo at the moment.
-Several more interesting ones above to add.

   ---
-#### There are several more to add but will start with these 11 or so.
+#### There are more to add but will start with these 11 or so.